iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week1_qgis/W1_qgis1.md

 <img src="../Images/qgis_browser.png" width="300">
 </p>

 Now, click and drag all four of our datasets (parks, roads, borough boundaries, and evictions data) into the Layers section.
-When you drag in the borough layer `nybb`, just select the default projection and click OK.
+You will notice that when you downloaded your spatial data there were five or so files, there When you drag in the borough layer `nybb`, just select the default projection and click OK.

+You'll notice that most of your downloads are folders.
+Each folder is called a **shapefiles**, which is kind of a misnomer because it's clearly a bundle of files.
+The shapefile is a specific file format created by ESRI and generally includes the following files:
+-	.dbf: This has the attribute data as a table
+-	.shp: This is the actual geometry file
+-	.shx: This indexes the geometry
+-	.prj: This file tells QGIS what the project of the file is.

 ---
 #### A brief summary of projections and CRSs